weep/Logistics-Railway/Readme.txt

 Any time a Cargo Wagon becomes a Logistics Wagon, its inventory is dumped into a separate invisible entity, and it is in fact that entity that interacts with the logistics network.
 When its inventory has been given to the other entity, the wagon's regular inventory is emptied and you are prevented from interacting with the wagon at all, unless you manually stop the train.

-Requester Rails have a dummy item (blue ball icon) auto-inserted on creation.
+Requester Rails have a dummy item (control panel icon) auto-inserted on creation.
 This allows them to have logistics requests set but not actually request any items until a wagon comes along.
-Please do not remove this dummy item; You needn't concern yourself with it, as it will be properly dealt with by the mod code.
+Please do not remove the control panel item.
+You needn't concern yourself with it, as it will be properly dealt with by the mod code.

 Sadly it seems that you cannot quick-replace regular rails with Logistics Rails, even after setting the appropriate property in the entity prototypes, but you can rotate the logistics rails by 90° and then place them over the existing rails, then re-place them in the proper orientation.

 Logistics rails can only be placed horizontally or vertically.
 You really wouldn't want to make a diagonal loading/unloading station anyway... would you?
+It is possible to get stuck in a diagonal building mode, however, if you grab some regular Straight Rails, rotate them diagonally, then immediately grab some Logistics Rails.
+If this happens to you, fret not, for if you try to place a Logistics Rail diagonally, the mod will automatically return you to orthoganal rail placement.
+You are also not allowed to place ghost-diagonals of Logistics Rails.

+While regular Straight Rails can overlap, Logistics Rails cannot.

 This mod is NOT compatible with other mods that introduce logistics wagons such as 5dim Trains.
 It is, however, compatible with Bob's mods, Stainless Steel Wagon, and other such wagon mods that don't use control.lua.